Maff1t/Maff1t.github.io/_posts/2019-07-13-AntiDebugging.md

     }
 ```

 This function reads a byte in the parent process, at the address pointed by the program counter (EIP register) and puts it in the "Buffer" variable, then modifies two registers: EIP and EAX.
-Modifying in this way EIP, means moving the program counter of the program "Buffer" bytes ahead
+Modifying in this way EIP, means moving the program counter of the program, "Buffer" bytes ahead.
-EAX is modified with a rotation left of his 32 bits, in this way (in this image the example is done with 8 bit register):
+EAX, instead, is modified with a rotation left of his 32 bits, in this way (in this image the example is done with 8 bit register):

 ![](http://www.giobe2000.it/Tutorial/img/istruz/ROL.gif)